ets-berkeley-edu/boac/src/README.md

 - Add `<v-card class="modal-content">` as a child of `<v-dialog>` and wrapping its contents.
 - If specifying `width`, `max-width`, or `min-width`, put these properties on the `<v-card>` and not on `<v-dialog`>.
 - Remove these properties: `body-class`, `hide-footer`, and `hide-header`.
+- Add `<FocusLock>` as a child of `<v-card>` to prevent focus from leaving the modal.
+The Vuetify property `retain-focus` doesn't seem to do what it says, so we need to use https://github.com/theKashey/vue-focus-lock
 - Use `<v-card-title>`, `<v-card-text class="modal-body">`, and `<v-card-actions class="modal-footer">` so that every dialog has consistent padding.
 - Add `aria-labelledby=<id of header>` and optionally `aria-describedby=<id of content explaining the purpose of the dialog>`.
 - When the dialog opens, focus should land on the first interactive element if one exists, or the button to close the dialog.